plugin-service/node-gtfs/README.md

 [![NPM](https://nodei.co/npm/gtfs.png?downloads=true)](https://nodei.co/npm/gtfs/)

-`node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/) into a MongoDB database and provides some methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
+`node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/) into a SQLite database and provides some methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
 It also offers spatial queries to find nearby stops, routes and agencies and can convert stops and shapes to geoJSON format.

-Additionally, this librarty can export data from mongoDB back into GTFS (csv) format.
+Additionally, this library can export data from the SQLite database back into GTFS (csv) format.

 This library has three parts: the [GTFS import script](#gtfs-import-script), the [query methods](#query-methods) and the [GTFS export script](#gtfs-export-script)